Skip to Content (Press Enter) Skip to Footer (Press Enter)

 In addition, Hobbycraft has a number of other effective engagement mechanisms including the fact that colleagues are kept informed of performance and strategy through regular presentations and updates.
 These updates are delivered via a combination of face-to-face meetings and company newsletters.

 Executive directors attend key trading meetings throughout the year as well as regular meetings with colleagues, including listening groups conducted by the CEO.
 As an example, following the Christmas trading period, executive directors held listening groups across the business to collate feedback on lessons learnt and to make improvements going forwards.
-These inclusive principles were evidenced by Hobbycraft being awarded fifth place in the Best Companies Survey 2022, along with maintaining our 3-star accreditation.
+These inclusive principles were evidenced by Hobbycraft being awarded second place in the Best Companies Survey 2023, along with maintaining our 3-star accreditation.

 Board meetings are attended by the People Director to ensure that the Board is kept abreast of employee-related matters, including demographics, diversity and gender equality, engagement activities, the results of surveys, labour turnover rates, learning and development activity, and pay and reward matters.
 The latter is also discussed in formal remuneration committee meetings.

 Our Diversity and Inclusion committee has the following mission statement: making sure all diversities are represented and included within our recruitment, advertising, products and content.
-The committee is made up of a diverse group of colleagues from across the business, with the outcome of committee meetings reported to directors on a monthly basis.
+The committee is made up of a diverse group of colleagues from across the business, with the outcome of committee meetings reported to directors on a quarterly basis.

 With regards to health, safety and wellbeing, the Board is updated monthly on safety performance and risk management.
 Trained mental health first aiders are available to all colleagues, which is complemented by Hobbycraft’s partnership with Retail Trust, a charity that provides practical and emotional support.
 The Group also operates flexible working arrangements, which all colleagues are invited to apply for.

-The Group invests in learning and development of all colleagues; one example is the trainee manager programme to support colleagues in their journey to become store managers.
+The Group invests in the learning and development of all colleagues; one example is the trainee manager programme to support colleagues in their journey to become store managers.
 The Group also continues to invest in the Artisan programme (our expert crafting colleagues who embody our love of craft and all things making), which aims to maximise colleagues’ talents.

 Relationships with suppliers, customers and others